autophagy/crate/docs/general/builtins/scalar-functions.rst

 ``array_avg(array)``
 --------------------

-Returns returns the average of all values in array that are not ``NULL`` If ``array`` is ``NULL`` or an empty array, the function returns ``NULL``.
+Returns the average of all values in array that are not ``NULL`` If ``array`` is ``NULL`` or an empty array, the function returns ``NULL``.
 This function supports arrays of any of the :ref:`numeric types
 <data-type-numeric>`.
 Depending on the argument type a suitable return type